Quebec City, Canada

 We asked people if there is a lot of crime.
 They answered:

 "In general, Quebec City has a moderate level of crime.
 However, it should be noted that some pockets of the city have higher crime rates than others.
-Residents are encouraged to take necessary precautions," wrote one member in Quebec City.
+Residents are encouraged to take necessary precautions," explained one expat living in Quebec City, Canada.

 Is there a lot of diversity?
 Are people in Quebec City accepting of differences?

 "Yes, there is a lot of diversity in Quebec City.
 It has a strong immigrant population and is home to many immigrants from various countries around the world.
 Additionally, the city is home to many different cultures, religions, and languages.
 As such, people in Quebec City are generally accepting and tolerant of cultural differences.
-They take pride in the city’s cultural diversity and often celebrate differences through festivals and events," remarked one expat who made the move to Quebec City.
+They take pride in the city’s cultural diversity and often celebrate differences through festivals and events," said one expat in Quebec City.

 What are the schools in Quebec City like?

 "In Quebec City, public elementary and secondary schools are administered by the Commission scolaire de Quebec, or the Quebec School Board.
 Although there are a variety of French-language schools, English-language schools tend to be a little more limited.
 There are several English-language schools in the province, including the Quebec High School, the Quebec International School, and a few private schools.
 All schools offer a comprehensive curriculum, with a focus on STEM subjects, French, and English.
 Students tend to excel in the classroom, often surpassing expectations.
-Extracurricular activities such as clubs, after-school sports, and drama are also available in many of the schools," said one parent with children at in Quebec City.
+Extracurricular activities such as clubs, after-school sports, and drama are also available in many of the schools," remarked one expat living in Quebec City with children attending .

 What are the pros and cons of living in Quebec City?